beeware/toga/docs/reference/api/resources/command.rst

 :any:`toga.MainWindow.toolbar`.

 These command IDs are also used to create *standard* commands.
-These are commands that are expected functionality in most applications.
+These are commands that are expected functionality in most applications, such as :attr:`~toga.Command.ABOUT` and :attr:`~toga.Command.EXIT`, as well as document management commands such as :attr:`~toga.Command.NEW`, :attr:`~toga.Command.OPEN` and :attr:`~toga.Command.SAVE`.

-* :attr:`~toga.Command.ABOUT` - Display the about page for the app
-* :attr:`~toga.Command.VISIT_HOMEPAGE` - Open the app's homepage in the system browser
-* :attr:`~toga.Command.PREFERENCES` - display a preferences dialog for the app
-* :attr:`~toga.Command.EXIT` - Exit the application

-They also include document management commands:

-* :attr:`~toga.Command.NEW` - Create a new document
-* :attr:`~toga.Command.OPEN` - Select a new file to open
-* :attr:`~toga.Command.SAVE` - Save the currently active document
-* :attr:`~toga.Command.SAVE_AS` - Save the currently active document under a new name
-* :attr:`~toga.Command.SAVE_ALL` - Save all open files.

 These commands are automatically added to your app, depending on platform requirements and app definition.
 For example, mobile apps won't have an Exit command as mobile apps